kamalcis/cloud-native-app/README.md

 4. Now the argocd application is pointed to apps e.g. frontend and backend.
 So the frontend and backend helm chart will be deployed, updated, monitored through argocd now. (no pipeline needed)

 ```

+# ToDo List

+OPA/Gatekeeper Policies // Apply policy before deploying resources to cluster
+Container Vulnerability Scanning in Pipeline // X-RAY of docker image , find security holes
+Database Connection Pooling // Faster connection , reuse connection rather recreate it, after serving back to pool
+mTLS in Istio // Ensure the identity of every service
+Automated Rollbacks // IF any error found in new deployment automatically rollback